hoardinghopes/embodying-buber/src/posts/post-20.md

 -->

 Seeking input from all three centres improves our chances of acting from a deeper wisdom.
+So tomorrow I'll look at one way to do that.